Comprehensive Shopify Metafields Guide: a Complete Walkthrough in 2026

 Metafield Components

-A metafield includes:
+A typical metafield includes:

 Shopify Metafield Types